explanaria/explanaria.github.io/docs/sketches/cursedbrightness/post.md

 Using this scale, a magnitude 6 star is exactly 1/100 the brightness of a magnitude 1 star, and 100 times as bright as a magnitude 11 star.
 Magnitudes weren't just a finite list of categories anymore, but instead continuous numbers.

 How bright is a magnitude 2 star, compared to a magnitude 1 star, on this scale?
-If a +1 magnitude difference means dividing a magnitude 1 star's brightness by x, then a +1+1+1+1+1=+5 magnitude difference means multiplying by x\*x\*x\*x\*x.
+If a +1 magnitude difference means dividing a magnitude 1 star's brightness by x, then a +1+1+1+1+1=+5 magnitude difference means dividing by x\*x\*x\*x\*x.
 Since a difference of +5 magnitudes means dividing brightness by 100, we can solve x<sup>5</sup> = 100 to get x = 100<sup>1/5</sup> ≈ 2.51.
 So a magnitude 1 star is around 2.51 times brighter than a magnitude 2 star, and 2.51 * 2.51 times as bright as a magnitude 3 star.

 ## Pogson's reference point